j-tim/spring-cloud-microservices-workshop/exercise-3.md

 ## Goal

 * Build a Spring Cloud Service registry using Spring Boot
+* Register the Spring Cloud config server at Eureka
 * Register your "Greeting" service at Eureka
 * Resolve the Cloud Cloud config server via Eureka